Alert | State of Local Emergency in Effect

 • Is permanently affixed.

-• Is supported by string, rope or metal guide-wire.
+• Is supported by string, rope or metal guide wire.

 • Causes or could cause damage to municipal property.

-In addition, a temporary sign is not legal if it:
+Moreover, a temporary sign is not legal if it:

-• Is placed on any decorative or painted lamp post.
-Including posters.
+• Is placed on any decorative or painted lamp post, including posters.

 • Is lit, electrified, or inflatable.

-• Is unsightly, damaged, or in disrepair.
+• Appears unsightly, damaged, or in disrepair.

 Fines for violations of these regulations range between $75 and $1000.